Is your move to France actually ready?

 For short trips within the Schengen area, yes, in most cases.
 Schengen internal flights do not typically involve systematic passport and visa checks.
 The récépissé is recognized under EU frameworks as a document authorizing movement within the Schengen area for persons legally resident in a member state.
 The main risk is spot checks at airports or border crossings by agents unfamiliar with the récépissé format, which is manageable by carrying your full document package including the expired titre de séjour and ANEF confirmation.
 For long stays in another Schengen country (more than 90 days, or for purposes other than tourism), a récépissé issued in France does not authorize long-term residence or work rights in other member states.
 If your Schengen trip is a short tourism trip with a clear return to France, the practical risk is low.
 If you have any uncertainty, check the current official position with your prefecture or a qualified immigration professional before traveling.

-What is a laissez-passer and how do I get one?
+What is a visa de retour and how do I get one?

 Does an American traveling on a récépissé need a U.S. visa to travel to other countries?